julyfun/how-to/os/windows/rdp-connection-to-windows.md

 Using the RDP protocol, connect to windows desktop from Ubuntu.

+Once you type the following command, you will enter full screen mode to windows desktop instantly.
+RDP shall be set on windows before connecting.

 ```
 sudo apt install rdesktop
 rdesktop -f -a 16 100.100.100.187:3389